 A standard move in contemporary philosophy of spacetime is to model a spacetime theory as consisting of a smooth (i.e. infinitely differentiable), second countable, Hausdorff manifold on which are defined some tensor fields which encode spatial and temporal relations (in relativity theory, a Lorentzian metric tensor field) and some other tensor (or spinorial tensor) fields representing a matter distribution.
-The elements of the smooth manifold are typically treated as constituting the domain of discourse, call it M, of the theory; these elements, (commonly referred to as the 'spacetime points', although we choose not to use that term in what follows), are considered to be part of the fundamental, non-derived, non-emergent ontology of the theory.
+The elements of the smooth manifold are typically treated as constituting the domain of discourse, call it M, of the theory; these elements, (commonly referred to as the 'spacetime points'), are considered to be part of the fundamental, non-derived, non-emergent ontology of the theory.